Estimation of surface area

-Given that in general the set $S$ is unknown, the natural idea is to plug into $k_S$ an estimator of $S$.
-There are different kinds of set estimators, depending on the geometric restrictions imposed on $S$ and the structure of the data (see \cite{DW}, \cite{ch:16} and references therein).
-One of the most studied in the literature, which is also universally consistent, is the Devroye--Wise estimator (see \cite{DW}), given by
+Since the set $S$ is in general unknown, we first propose the natural plug-in idea of computing $|\partial \hat{S}|_{d-1}$, where $\hat{S}$ is an estimator of $S$.
+There are several kinds of set estimators, depending on the geometric restrictions imposed on $S$ and the structure of the data (see \cite{ch:16,DW} and references therein).
+One of the most studied in the literature, which is also universally consistent, is the Devroye--Wise estimator (see \cite{DW}) that was introduced in \eqref{dw}.
+This all-purpose estimator has the advantage that it is quite easy to compute the intersection of a line with its boundary, as follows: Given a line $r_{\theta,y}$, we can compute $\mathbb{Y}_i=\partial \B(X_i,\eps_n)\cap r_{\theta,y}$, and then $\mathbb{Z}_i=\{y\in \mathbb{Y}_i,d(y,\X)\geq \eps_n\}$, so we have that, with probability one,

-where $\eps_n\to 0$ is a sequence of positive real numbers.
-This all-purpose estimator has the advantage that it is quite easy to compute the intersection of a line with its boundary (i.e. the points in the line at a distance of exactly $\eps_n$ from the sample).
-Unfortunately, a direct plug--in estimator does not provide consistency (i.e. $2k_{\hat{S}_n(\eps_n)}(\theta,y)$ does not converges in general to $n_{\partial S}(\theta,y)$).
-It needs a small adjustment, as we will explain in the following definition.